 82 = Advanced-level

-- Research on methods and materials for helping students develop their ability to read beneath the surface
+- Methods and material for helping student develop their ability to read beneath the surface

 Curriculum– Writing